llafuente/js-2dmath/docs/matrix23.markdown

   Translates given Matrix23 by the dimensions in the given vec2

+  *note*: This translation is affected by rotation/skew

-  @note This translation is affected by rotation/skew
+  *todo*: This translation is affected by rotation/skew

+  *note*: increment position

-  @note increment position
+  *todo*: increment position

   **see**: [gTranslate](#Matrix23-gTranslate)